silshack/fall2013/_posts/danielle/2013-10-14-Post-From-Terminal.md

 - Install Jekyll and Github-pages
 - Make sure you are running ruby 1.9
 - Clone your version of the class website
-- Make sure origin is your version of the class site & upstream is the actual class
+- Make sure origin is your version of the class site & upstream is the actual class website
 - Create your post
 - Add, commit, & view the post locally
 - Push to origin & open pull request

+I am going to provide further information on the steps I had the most trouble with.

 ## Checking to make sure you are running the correct version of ruby